microsoftl10n/microsoftl10n.github.io/README.md

-This repo is for Microsoft Cloud and Enterprise Community Localization Dashboard
+This repo is for Microsoft Cloud + AI Community Localization Dashboard